nodejs/node/doc/api/stream.md

 Decoding buffers is a common task, for instance, when using transformers whose input is a string.
-This is not a trivial process when using multi-byte characters encoding.
-Implement it within [Writable][] implies some performance regressions.
-The following is an example of how to achieve that extending [Writable][].
+This is not a trivial process when using multi-byte characters encoding, such as UTF-8.
+The following example shows how to decode multi-byte strings using `StringDecoder` and [Writable][].

 ```js
 const { Writable } = require('stream');